-This article will help you to understand the ‘useradd’ command in Linux/Unix based systems.
+This article will help you to understand the 'useradd' command in Linux/Unix based systems.
 As we all are aware that Linux is a multi-user and a multitasking operating system (OS).
-It has built with a large number of commands from basic to advance.
-Here, we are going to see the ‘useradd’ command, it is also called as ‘adduser’.
+It has been built with a large number of commands from basic to advance.
+Here, we are going to see the 'useradd' command, it is also called 'adduser'.
 In RHEL/CENTOS both (useradd and adduser) commands do the same functions/features, and there is no key difference between them, whereas it may not be true with other distros.
-The path of the ‘adduser’ is just a symbolic link to the ‘useradd’ command.
+The path of the 'adduser' is just a symbolic link to the 'useradd' command.

 Useradd command is to create and manage users in Linux/Unix based systems.
 It comes with a lot of options/arguments.
 Being a Linux system administrator, it is one of your routine jobs to create users with a normal/default setup, or sometimes you may ask to create a specific home directory of the users, or set user account expiry date, or shell, or group, etc, etc.

-The Global Syntax of useradd command with options:
+Global Syntax for useradd command with options:

 useradd [options] USERNAME